Chart Color Schemes

 Edithvale - Aspendale shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area faces educational challenges with university qualification rates at 35.9%, significantly below the SA4 region average of 46.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 35.9%, significantly lower than the SA4 region average of 46.0%.
 Bachelor degrees are most common at 24.5%, followed by postgraduate qualifications (7.5%) and graduate diplomas (3.9%).
-Trade and technical skills are prominent, with 31.5% of residents aged 15+ holding vocational credentials - advanced diplomas (12.3%) and certificates (19.2%).
+Vocational credentials are held by 31.5% of residents aged 15+, with advanced diplomas at 12.3% and certificates at 19.2%.
+Educational participation is high, with 29.6% currently enrolled in formal education.

 Frequently Asked Questions - Education